 Bishop’s Palace is a gothic-baroque building situated in the south-eastern corner of the Cathedral Hill.
 It burned in 1945, and was rebuilt from 1965 till 1970.
 It holds the main exposition halls of the Museum.

 3. Astronomy in navigation and geodesy,

 4. Mors ianua vitae (Death as Gates to Life).

 5. 770 years of Warmia Diocese.
 Witnesses: fides-ratio-ars.

 The Belfry, known as the Radziejowski’s Tower – the tallest building of the Cathedral Hill (16-17th century).
 It burned in 1945, and was rebuilt in the years 1972-1973.
 On the ground floor there is a museal planetarium.
-On the higher levels there are the expositions of modern art.
 In the belfry we can also find the Foucault’s pendulum – the only instrument in Poland to observe the rotary motion of the Earth.
 70 m above the sea level there is a platform for observing the landscapes of Frombork’s surroundings.

 The Copernicus’ Tower – north-western, is the oldest element of fortifications of the hill.
 Built in 1400, higher levels repeatedly rebuilt in 15-18th centuries; burned in 1945, reconstructed – works finished in 1965.
 The tower was a property of Copernicus from 1504 till 1543.
 At present there is an exposition entitled The study of renaissance’s scholar – the interior decorations are arranged to resemble Copernicus’ study.